cfarkas/annotate_my_genomes/README.md

 - Nextflow (https://www.nextflow.io/) is a great workflow framework and a programming DSL that eases the writing of data-intensive computational pipelines.
 We encourage and support the usage of this framework across different platforms for reproducibility.

+### Requirements:

 - Nextflow can be installed as depicted here (https://www.nextflow.io/) or by anaconda simply as:

 ```
 conda install -c bioconda nextflow
 ```
-### prerequisite program :
-ncbi-blast+ version equal or higher than v2.7.1.
+- ncbi-blast+ version equal or higher than v2.7.1.
 To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#5-installing-up-to-date-ncbi-blast-version-v271

 ### Installation and Complete pipeline: